-Provision for retirement and severance benefits is provided for the payment of employees' retirement benefits and stated in amounts based on projected benefit obligations and plan assets at the balance sheet date.

-In the calculation of benefit obligations, the straight-line attribution method is used to allocate projected retirement benefit payments to the periods until the end of this fiscal year.
-An actuarial gain or loss is amortized beginning the next fiscal year using the straight-line method over the average residual service period (12-15 years).
-Prior service cost is amortized using the straight-line method over the average residual service period (14 years).
+Provision for retirement benefits for employees is provided for the payment of employees' retirement benefits and stated in amounts based on projected benefit obligations and plan assets at the balance sheet date.
+The projected benefit obligations are attributed to periods on a straight-line basis.
+Actuarial gains or losses are amortized beginning with the next fiscal year using the straight-line method over the average remaining service period (12-15 years).
+Prior service cost is amortized using the straight-line method over the average remaining service period (14 years).

-A difference between benefit obligations less the portion corresponding to unrecognized actuarial gain or loss and unrecognized prior service cost and plan assets is recorded as provision for retirement benefits for employees or prepaid pension cost in the balance sheet.
+The difference between benefit obligations less the portion corresponding to unrecognized actuarial gains or losses and unrecognized prior service cost and plan assets was recorded as provision for retirement benefits for employees or prepaid pension cost in the balance sheet.